CosmosDB/labs/dotnet/labs/04-indexing_in_cosmosdb.md

 1. Navigate back to the **VolcanoesContainer** in the Azure Portal and click the **Items** section.
 2. Select **Upload Item**
 3. In the popup, navigate to the volcano.json file.
-If you followed the pre-lab steps, this will file be <FOLDER NAME HERE>.
-Otherwise, you can download the file [here](path-to-volcano) and save it locally.
+This file is available [here](../setup/VolcanoData.json).
+If you followed the prelab steps, you already downloaded this file in your **setup** folder.

 ### Create geo-spatial indexes in the **Volcanoes** container